code-423n4/2021-09-swivel/README.md

 ## **VaultTracker:**
 A user's vault has three properties, `notional` (nToken balance), `redeemable` (underlying accrued to redeem), and `exchangeRate` (compound exchangeRate of last vault interaction).

 When a user takes on a floating position and purchases nTokens (vault initiate), they increase the notional balance of their vault (`vault.notional`).
-Opposingly, if they sell nTokens, they clearly decrease the notional balance of their vault.
+Opposingly, if they sell nTokens, this balance decreases.

 Every time a user either increases/decreases their nToken balance (`vault.notional`), the marginal interest since the user's last vault interaction is calculated + added to `vault.redeemable`, and a new `vault.exchangeRate` is set.